A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Storage

 \subsection{Sharding}

-Sharding is a technique that distributes a vector database across multiple machines or clusters, called shards, based on some criteria, such as a hash function or a key range.
-Sharding can improve the scalability, availability, and performance of vector database.

-One way that sharding works in vector database is by using a hash-based sharding method, which assigns vector data to different shards based on the hash value of a key column or a set of columns.
-For example, users can shard a vector database by applying a hash function to the ID column of the vector data.
-This way, users can distribute the vector data evenly across the shards and avoid hotspots.
+Sharding spreads a VDB across several computers or clusters, called shards, by routing records using a rule such as a hash or a key range.
+By cutting the dataset into smaller pieces, sharding helps the system scale, shares work evenly, and adds resilience when a single node fails.
+Different sharding methods target specific goals—such as easy expansion, hotspot reduction, fair size balancing, and quicker queries—so designers pick the one that fits their load.
+Here we review three popular schemes: range-based, hash-based, and geographic sharding.

-Another way that sharding works in vector database is by using a range-based sharding method, which assigns vector data to different shards based on the value ranges of a key column or a set of columns.
-For example, users can shard a vector database by dividing the ID column of the vector data into different ranges, such as 0-999, 1000-1999, 2000-2999, etc. Each range corresponds to a shard.
+\textbf{Range-Based Sharding.} Range-based sharding is the simplest approach; it splits sorted keys into clean, non-overlapping intervals and sends each interval to its own shard ~\cite{oracle2021shard}.
+For example, users can shard a VDB by dividing the ID column of the vector data into different ranges, such as 0-999, 1000-1999, 2000-2999, and so on, with each range assigned to a specific shard.
+Each range corresponds to a shard.
 This way, users can query the vector data more efficiently by specifying the shard name or range.
+Range-based sharding provides efficient query performance and is simple to use for range-based queries, such as retrieving all vectors within a specified time frame or ID range.
+However, if key values are not distributed uniformly, this approach frequently results in data skew and uneven load distribution.
+Use cases like time-series analytics or sequential ID-based queries, where data access patterns are predictable, are best suited for range-based sharding.